dspiljar/mboxgrep/README.md

 If you intend to bundle mboxgrep with an operating system (such as a GNU/Linux distrubution, for example), please drop me a line about it.

-For build instructions, read the file "INSTALL", and run `./configure --help`.
+For build instructions, read the file `INSTALL.md`, and run `./configure --help`.

-This project aims to follow the GNU coding style (https://www.gnu.org/prep/standards/html_node/Formatting.html), at least loosely.
-The code should be indented with indent -gnu -nut -ppi2.
+This project aims to follow the [GNU coding style](https://www.gnu.org/prep/standards/html_node/Formatting.html), at least loosely.
+The code should be indented with `indent -gnu -nut -ppi2`.